Robert-octavo/Robert-octavo/README.md

 - 👋 Hi, I’m Robert Ortega
-- 👀 I’m interested in Web Development (Python, Javascript, React), Data Bases (Mysql, MongoDB, Oracle)
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React, Django
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me at at robert.ortega.octavo@gmail.com
 <hr>